AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/compare.md

 >[!NOTE]
 >
->Available only in in Acrobat Pro, Premium, or Studio.
+>Available only in Acrobat Pro, Premium, or Studio.